Willinda Park Scout Hall, Beatrix St. Greensborough, Victoria, Australia

 How is this achieved?

-In Scouting, our Scouts develop and learn through the use of a particular educational approach called the Scout Method and it is what makes Scouting truly unique.
+In Scouting, our Scouts develop and learn through the use of a particular educational approach called the Scout Method and this is what makes Scouting truly unique.
 Eight elements make up the Scout Method.
 Most activities that Scouts do will feature elements of the Scout Method.

 Learn More...